eead-csic-compbio/footprintDBclient/README.md

     curl -X POST -H "Content-Type: application/json" -d '{"q1":"MVAKVKRDGEVLVAAATGDSEEQDDLVLPGFRFHPTDEELVTFYLRRKVARKPLSMEIIKEMDIYKHDPWDLPKASTVGGEKEWYFFCLRGRKYRNSIRPNRVTGSGFWKATGIDRPIYPAAAGESVGLKKSLVYYRGSAGKGAKTDWMMHEFRLPPAASSPSTQEAVEVWTICRIFKRNIAYKKRQPAGSNAPPPPLAESSSNTGSFESGGGGDDGEYMNCLPVPVPATAAVVPRQQHRIGSMLNGGGVTASGSSFFREVGVHGQQFQGHWLNRFAAPEIERKPQLLGSSAMTIAFHQNDQTAATNECYKDGHWDEIARFMEVNDPTVLYDCRYA","q2":"IYNLSRRFAQRGFSPREFRLTMTRGDIGNYLGLTVETISRLLGRFQKSGMLAVKGKYITIEN"}' http://footprintdb.eead.csic.es:8080/protein

-This will produce text output in TRANSFAC format with predicted DNA motifs for each input sequence, with links to the actual entries in the database:
+This will produce text output in TRANSFAC format with predicted DNA motifs for each input sequence, with links to the actual entries in the database.
+The key quality indicators are BLASTP e-value and interface identity and similarity, read more at [1-2]:

     AC  protein_query:q1 match:1
     XX